 How do they stack up?

-OEM Toner cartridges are manufactured specifically for your device and can therefore usually be relied upon to be high quality.
+OEM Toner cartridges are manufactured specifically for your device and can therefore usually be relied upon to be of high quality.
 These toners generally have low failure rates and provide high print quality as they’re specifically designed for that particular printer or copier.

 Printer manufacturers recommend that you use their toner cartridges as they claim that the printer functions can be affected by other toner cartridges.
 They also suggest that the life of a laser printer can be shortened by using unbranded toner cartridges.